-Kelley Drye represents numerous states, municipalities, and water districts, as well as private sector clients, in more than twenty state and federal litigations throughout the country involving environmental contamination by PFAS.
-This includes numerous claims related to the use of firefighting foam – aqueous film-forming foam (AFFF) – and other products that contain PFAS compounds.
-Hundreds of cases from across the nation involving AFFF claims, including cases brought by Kelley Drye’s clients, have been consolidated in a multi-district litigation in the U.S. District Court for the District of South Carolina (AFFF MDL), where Kelley Drye attorneys have been appointed to numerous positions on the Plaintiffs’ Executive Committee that leads the AFFF MDL, including serving on the Plaintiffs Executive Committee, chairing the States/Sovereigns Committee, co-chairing the Property Damage Committee, and serving on the Discovery Committee.
+Thousands of cases from across the nation involving AFFF claims, including cases brought by Kelley Drye’s clients, have been consolidated in a multi-district litigation in the U.S. District Court for the District of South Carolina (AFFF MDL), where Kelley Drye attorneys have been appointed to numerous positions on the Plaintiffs’ Executive Committee that leads the AFFF MDL, including serving on the Plaintiffs Executive Committee, chairing the States/Sovereigns Committee, co-chairing the Property Damage Committee, and serving on the Discovery Committee.

 Kelley Drye attorneys bring decades of unmatched experience in complex environmental contamination and natural resource damages matters, including on behalf of states and private businesses, and are applying that experience to PFAS regulation and litigation.
-In addition to litigation services, Kelley Drye counsels clients with internal investigations into PFAS risks and liability, how to mitigate those risks, and represents them in actions to recover costs they incur to address PFAS contamination.
+In addition to litigation services, Kelley Drye counsels clients with internal investigations into PFAS risks and liability, advises on how to mitigate those risks, and represents them in actions to recover costs they incur to address PFAS contamination.

-Innocent customers and unwitting users of PFAS-containing products are already liable for PFAS investigation and remediation costs – including significant drinking water treatment costs – as “responsible parties” under several state environmental laws.
-Likewise, if and when the federal government designates PFAS as “hazardous substances” under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), companies that used PFAS – whether knowingly or not and without consideration of fault – may be strictly liable for cleanup costs at their own facilities and offsite disposal sites, as well as resulting injuries to natural resources and the costs to assess them.
+Innocent customers and unwitting users of PFAS-containing products are already liable for PFAS investigation and remediation costs – including significant drinking water treatment costs – as responsible parties” under several state environmental laws.
+Likewise, if and when the federal government designates PFAS as hazardous substances” under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), companies that used PFAS – whether knowingly or not and without consideration of fault – may be strictly liable for cleanup costs at their own facilities and offsite disposal sites, as well as resulting injuries to natural resources and the costs to assess them.
 Our team is ready to assist businesses in connection with these potential liabilities arising under CERCLA and similar state laws, combining its years of experience in such matters with its unparalleled background in PFAS litigation and regulation.

 In short, Kelley Drye is uniquely positioned to provide cutting-edge, yet cost-effective, legal services related to PFAS, through decades of experience and the most up-to-date knowledge of the shifting PFAS landscape.